 LLC taxation is similar to a sole proprietorship.
 It is a pass-through entity.
-Owners/members report profits and losses reported on the individual tax returns.
+Owners/members report profits and losses reported on their individual tax returns.
 Ultimately, the LLC is a simple organization meaning that you do not need a board of directors or other administrative requirements.
-Some examples include a business consultant, architect, small manufacturing company, real estate agent, or a marketing agency.
+Some examples include a business consultant, architect, small manufacturing company, real estate agent, or marketing agency.

 The Professional Limited Liability Company (PLLC) or restricted professional company is a special form for professional services including law, medicine, public accounting, chiropractic, dentistry.
 To form a PLLC, you simply need to follow the steps of LLC formation.

 A corporation is the most complex business structure.
 Corporations have shareholders (individuals or other companies).
 Shareholders have limited liability for debts.
 Corporations are considered separate legal entities.
 Corporations are reputable entities for investors and creditors.

 The main advantage of a C Corp is that these types of entities can have unlimited shareholders (including non-U.S. owners).

 C Corps are double-taxed meaning that these entities are both taxed at the company level and individual level.
 In other words, C Corp files taxes on its profits, and after that shareholders pay taxes on their shares.
 That said C Corps are eligible for deductions and expenses (e.g. medical reimbursement, fringe benefits).

 S Corp cannot have more than 100 shareholders but it offers tax advantages as these entities are pass-through entities like sole proprietorships and LLCs.